IDANIO/Alterrain/README.md

 node app.js
 ```

-And you can go to http://localhost:8080, good to go.
+And you can go to http://localhost:8080

-Enjoy exporing wonder!
+Enjoy exploring wonder!
 :)

 ## Code Style (For Developers)